 You at 21 weeks pregnant

-By now your midwife or GP will have given you a MAT B1 certificate (at 20 weeks), which you need to give to your employers straight away – the certificate enables you to claim Statutory Maternity Pay and confirms your pregnancy and expected due date for your employer's records.
+Sometime after you are 20 weeks your community midwife or GP will give you a MAT B1 certificate, you need to give this to your employer no later than 25 weeks into your pregnancy – the certificate enables you to claim Statutory Maternity Pay and confirms your pregnancy and expected due date for your employer's records.

 You can start your maternity leave from 11 weeks before the expected week of your baby's birth – you need to let your employer know when you plan to start it by the end of the 15th week before your due date.

 Statutory Maternity Leave is 52 weeks long, and is classed as ‘Ordinary Maternity Leave’ for the first 26 weeks, and then 'Additional Maternity Leave’ for the final 26 weeks.
 You don't have to take all 52 weeks off, and under recently introduced rules, your partner might be able to share some of your maternity leave if you want to return to work sooner.

 With Statutory Maternity Pay you get 90% of your average weekly earnings (before tax) for the first 6 weeks.
 Then £156.66 or 90% of your average weekly earnings (whichever is lower) for the next 33 weeks.